USC’s Olympic Heritage

 But these extraordinary achievements amount to more than medals and an abiding place in sports history.
 In the words of USC’s 11th President, C. L. Max Nikias, “Olympic achievements also speak to the fruits of a magnificently led life, one that champions the ideals USC hopes to instill in every Trojan: to be faithful, courageous, skillful, ambitious and scholarly.
 These traits remain permanently etched at the base of Tommy Trojan, a touchstone at the heart of our campus, and a bold proclamation of our community’s commitment to power.”

-Perhaps the most widely recognized USC Olympian whose life demonstrated these ideals is the late Louis Zamperini ’40.
+Perhaps the most widely recognized USC Olympian whose life demonstrated these ideals was the late Louis Zamperini ’40.
 Zamperini represented the United States in the 1936 Olympics in Berlin, running a phenomenal final lap at 56 seconds.
 His career took a dramatic turn when the U.S. entered World War II, and Zamperini joined the U.S. Army Air Corps as a bombardier.
 During a routine mission over the Pacific in 1943, Zamperini and his crewmates on a B-24 crashed into the Pacific Ocean.
 Surviving for 47 days on open waters, he was later captured and held under brutal conditions in a Japanese POW camp for two and a half years.
 Struggling to overcome the traumatic events during his captivity, Zamperini rebuilt his life upon his return to the U.S., and later became a renowned public speaker, frequently discussing the topics of motivation and reconciliation.
-His remarkable story is recounted in the bestselling book, Unbroken.
+His remarkable story is recounted in the bestselling book, Unbroken, which was later adapted into full-length feature film in 2014.

 Going into the 2016 Olympic Games, if USC were a country entering its athletes in the Olympic Games, its 288 all-time Summer Olympics medals would place it 16th among all participating countries.
 And in six different Olympics, USC’s medal count would have positioned it among the top 10 competing nations.